-The cost of the Virtual HealthySteps Institute is \$25,000 for the first site within a health system.
-Up to two (2) additional sites within the same health system cost \$5,000 each.
+The cost of the Virtual HealthySteps Institute for each site within an integrated provider network is \$25,000.
+The cost of the Virtual HealthySteps Institute is \$25,000 for the first site within a healthcare system.
+Up to two (2) additional sites within the same healthcare system cost \$5,000 each.
 If there are more than three (3) sites in the same healthcare system, the 4th site is \$25,000 and the 5th and 6th site are \$5,000 each.
 This continues similarly in groups of three (3) for sites within the same healthcare system.
-For partnering sites that apply to share one (1) FTE HealthySteps Specialist, training costs are \$15,000 per site.
+For partnering sites within the same healthcare system that apply to share one (1) FTE HealthySteps Specialist, training costs are \$15,000 per site.
 Sites will receive the amount needed to cover the full cost for the Virtual HealthySteps Institute.
 This determination will be made upon awarding of funds.
 Sites will be required to pay the HealthySteps National Office directly prior to attending the training.